Trinity College Dublin: Notable people

 Others include four previous holders of the office of President of Ireland, Douglas Hyde, Éamon de Valera, Mary Robinson and Mary McAleese, and two holders of the office of Taoiseach, Éamon de Valera and Leo Varadkar (De Valera matriculated as "Edward de Valera").
-Alumni and faculty associated with Trinity include 56 Fellows of the Royal Society of the United Kingdom, 8 Nobel laureates, 14 Chief Justices of the Supreme Court of Ireland, and recipients of the Victoria Cross, Copley Medal, Pulitzer Prize, Tang Prize, Faraday Medal, Wollaston Medal, and the Pour le Mérite.
+Alumni and faculty associated with Trinity include 56 Fellows of the Royal Society of the United Kingdom, 8 Nobel laureates, 14 Chief Justices of the Supreme Court of Ireland, and recipients of the Pulitzer Prize, Tang Prize, Faraday Medal, Wollaston Medal, and the Pour le Mérite.
 Additionally, as of 2025, the university has also produced 79 Fulbright, 152 Laidlaw, and 65 Mitchell scholars.

+Trinity alumni invented the binaural stethoscope, steam turbine, and hypodermic needle; pioneered seismology, leprosy cure, radiotherapy, and linear algebra; performed the first artificial nuclear transmutation; and coined the term electron.
+The university is also associated with four Presidents and 14 Chief Justices of Ireland, five Victoria Cross and six Copley Medal recipients, and three of the best-selling novelists of all time.